admin-ch/CovidCertificate-UIdoc/README.md

 ⚠️ It is possible that when you edit the file with Excel, the date formats are modified.
 Please note that the date format must follow the specification.
 You can open the csv file with a text editor in order to check that everything is ok.

 ### Supported date format
+It is not possible to mix formats, only one of the following formats must be used in a document:
 - yyyy-MM-dd (e.g. 2021-06-17)
 - dd.MM.yyyy (e.g. 17.06.2021)

-### Supported separator
-- SEMI-COLON: ';'
-- COMMA: ','
-- TAB: '  '

-⚠️ When a character is used as a separator, the same character cannot be used in the field values.

-### Supported encoding
-- UTF-8
-- Windows-1252
-- UTF-8 BOM (Apple)

 ### Supported vaccine (vaccination certificate)
 The *medicinalProductCode* has to be one one of the following code: